vincentxa847/Explore_Transcriptional_Differences_Between_Gout_and_SA_with_bulk_RNA-Seq_Dataset/README.md

 ![de_gout_vs_HC_only_sig_in_gout](https://github.com/vincentxa847/Statistics-for-Bioinformatics-Msc_course/assets/118545004/e95adfc4-82b3-4a29-880e-ad49b65e34ee)\
 *Genes showing significant differential expression exclusively between between HC and gout.*

-After target genes being selected, the effect of clinical measurements is evaluated.
-Searching from the de_gout_vs_HC_sig, HIPK2 is selected and plotted.
-It is clear that HIPK2 expressions show a positive correlation with neutrophil score across three groups.
-Pearson correlation test shows the correlation value equal to 0.6902029, which means a positive correlation between HIPK2 expressions and neutrophil score.
-Then, general linear model (GLM) is applied to confirm the relationship.
-The variables of GLM for HIPK2 and neutrophil score are intercept equal to 529.04 and slope equal to 99.42.
+After selecting the target genes, the effect of clinical measurements is evaluated.
+From the de_gout_vs_HC_sig dataset, *HIPK2* was selected and plotted.
+The data clearly show that HIPK2 expression is positively correlated with neutrophil scores across the three groups.
+Pearson correlation test yields the correlation value of 0.6902029, indicating a positive correlation between HIPK2 expressions and neutrophil score.
+To further confirm this relationship, General Linear Model (GLM) was applied.
+The GLM variables for HIPK2 and neutrophil scores indicate an intercept of 529.04 and a slope of 99.42.

 ```
 HIPK2 = data.frame(t(expression_de_gout_anno_sig["HIPK2",-c(28:30)]))